modelbricks/modelbricks.github.io/pages/MB_Met_Thr.md

 DOI: <a href="https://doi.org/10.1046/j.1432-1033.2003.03851.x"> 10.1046/j.1432-1033.2003.03851.x</a><br/>

 ### Description
-This Model proposed the Branching of Methionine and Threonine Biosynthesis Pathways in Arabidospsis thaliana, where enzimes responsibles for the synthesis of these two Amino Acids - Cystathionine gamma-synthase (CGS) and Threonine Synthase (TS)- compete for phosphohomoserine.
-S-adenosylmethionine is the substrat for CGS which in turns produces cystathionine - precursor of methionine- and TS produces synthesizes threonine.
+This Model proposed the Branching of Methionine and Threonine Biosynthesis Pathways in Arabidospsis thaliana, where Cystathionine gamma-synthase (CGS) and Threonine Synthase (TS) compete kinetically for phosphohomoserine.
+S-adenosylmethionine is the substrat for CGS which is responsible for the synthesis of cystathionine - precursor of methionine- and TS produces threonine.

 ### Images
 <center>